 Students are expected to be in class on time every day.
 When you arrive late to class you not only miss the material that has been presented, but you disrupt both the instructor and your fellow students.
 Students who arrive for class after the scheduled start time are considered tardy; students who depart before the scheduled completion time are considered to have departed early.
 Time missed due to a tardy or early departure counts against a student's cumulative attendance requirement, and students with attendance that drops below 100% at any evaluation point in their programs will be placed on Attendance Probation for the next evaluation period or until the end of their programs, whichever comes first.

 Excused Absences:

 Arclabs Welding School allows students to miss up to 10% of their scheduled hours in a payment period.
 These hours are excused hours, and they do not have to be made up.
-If students miss more than 10% per payment period, they will be required to make up the hours to graduate.

 Attendance Probation: